 We are responsible for planning, organising and buying NHS-funded healthcare for around 466,500 people in the Coventry and Rugby areas.
 This includes most hospital and community NHS-funded services, though not primary care or specialised services.

 NHS Coventry and Rugby CCG is a membership organisation, representing all 66 GP practices in our area.
 We have a governing body answerable to the member practices, led by elected local GPs, other clinicians and lay members supported by senior healthcare managers.

-In 2015/16 the CCG managed a budget of £584 million allocated by the Department of Health for spending on a variety of services including:
+In 2018/19 the CCG received an allocation of £697.064 million from the Department of Health and Social Care, for spending on a variety of services including:

-- Acute, or hospital, services – for people who are ill or injured and need more specialist input, often provided in this area by the two hospitals run by the University Hospitals Coventry and Warwickshire NHS Trust (UHCW) at Coventry and by the Hospital of St Cross at Rugby
+- Acute, or hospital, services – For people who are ill or injured and need more specialised input, often provided in this area by the University Hospitals Coventry and Warwickshire NHS Trust (UHCW) at Coventry and by the Hospital of St Cross at Rugby

-- The medication that patients are prescribed by their GP, consultant or other NHS practitioner
+- Medication - The medication which patients are prescribed by their GP, consultant or other NHS practitioner

 How to contact the CCG